 2. Help your family cultivate a sense of peace

-Start the kids off on the right foot by helping them understand and regulate their own emotions, whether it’s through fun picture books or mindful parenting – hey, whatever works.
-Let the kiddos burn off that excess energy at one of Singapore’s heartland playgrounds or stop and smell the roses at some of Singapore’s most beautiful gardens.
+Start the kids off on the right foot by helping them understand and regulate their emotions, whether through fun picture books or mindful parenting – hey, whatever works.
+Let the kiddos burn off that excess energy at one of Singapore’s heartland playgrounds, or stop and smell the roses at some of Singapore’s most beautiful gardens.
 If the weather’s bad, a spot of gardening might do the trick or get crafty and create a work of art.
-Teens might be a little harder to please but it’s important to stay strong against that teen angst without getting angsty yourself.
-If all else fails, bundle up the whole family and get away for a bit – sea breeze and sunshine is always good for the soul.
+Teens might be a little harder to please, but staying strong against that teen angst is important without getting angsty yourself.
+If all else fails, bundle up the whole family and get away for a bit – sea breeze and sunshine are always good for the soul.

 3. Give back to your community